 After discussion among Board members, it was agreed to begin the December 9 Board meeting at 6 p.m. instead of 7 p.m.

-18. ADJOURNMENT
+.
+ADJOURNMENT

 Chair Bloom adjourned the meeting at 10:08 p.m.

-Date
+Janet Brett, Clerk of the Board Date